jorgenota/jn-utils/jn-function/README.md

     e.printStackTrace();
 }
 ```
-This coce uses a retrier that will retry if the code of the bifunction throws any exception but `NullPointerException`.
+This code uses a retrier that will retry if the code of the bifunction throws any exception but `NullPointerException`.
 It will wait for 100 milliseconds between retries and will stop retrying after 800 milliseconds
 (after that time without succeding, it will throw a `ExhaustedException`).
 If the code throws a
 `NullPointerException`, the retrier will immediately fail throwing an `FailException`.